Classic DP: Minimum Path Sum

 };

-The base case for this solution seems slightly different from the recursive solution, but they are actually the same.
+The base case of this solution looks a bit different from the recursive solution, but actually it's the same.

 dp[i][j] = Math.min(